Brillopak’s UniPAKer handles 66 million kilos of spuds a year for Morrisons

 This level of presentation precision was one of the key drivers behind automating the case loading operation at Rushden.
 Previously, potato packs were loaded manually into crates.
 It was labour intensive, incurred packing bottlenecks and resulted in messy tray presentation.

-it’s easy for operatives to select the correct case loading patterns
+It is simple for operatives to select the correct case loading patterns

 Having worked on both the manual packing and now automated lines, machine operative Dave reflects on the differences the robot cells have made to workers and waste.

-Noting that the UniPaker cell is much more product and user friendly, Dave comments: “By removing 90% of the physical labour from the packing production area, health & safety and people’s approach to teamwork has improved.
+Noting that the UniPAKer cell is much more product and user friendly, Dave comments: “By removing 90% of the physical labour from the packing production area, health & safety and people’s approach to teamwork has improved.
 It’s a much calmer environment and so much better for staff welfare.
 It’s almost hypnotic to watch when the robots are running.”

 Additionally, with the introduction of the robotic lines and glove end effector, Dave reports less product rework as a result of split bags.